-behalt hereby appoint the Chairman of the Meeting OR the person indicated in the box above as my/our proxy to attend, speak and vote in respect at the Annual General Meeting of Centessa Pharmaceuticals plc to be held at the offices of Goodwin Procter (UK) LLP, Sancroft, 10-15 N at 1.00 pm, and at any adjourned meeting.
-Fo r the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
+ntitl News hereby appoint the Chairman of the Meeting OR the person indicated in the box above as my/our ement on my/our behalf at the Annual General Meeting of Centessa Pharmaceuticals plc to be he gate Street, London, EC1A 7AZ on 25 June 2024 at 1.00 pm, and at any adjourned meeting.
+It the appointment of more than one proxy, please refer to Explanatory Note 2 (see front).
 Please mark here to indicate that this proxy appointment is one of multiple appointments being made.
-Please use a black pen.
-Mark with an inside the box as shown in this example. $\boxtimes$ Ord inary Resolutions For Against Vote Withheld 1.
-To re-appoint as a director, Francesco De Rubertis, Ph.D., who retires by rotation in accordance with the Company's articles of association 2.
+Please use a black per inside the box as shown - X Ordi nary Resolutions For Against Vote Withheld 1.
+To re-appoint as a director, Francesco De Rubertis, Ph.D., who retires by rotation in accordance Company's articles of association e with the 2.
 To re-appoint as a director, Saurabh Saha, M.D., Ph.D., who retires by rotation in accordance with the Company's articles of association 3.
 To re-appoint as a director, Mary Lynne Hedley, Ph.D., who retires by rotation in accordance with the Company's articles of association 4.
 To re-appoint KPMG LLP, a United Kingdom entity, as U.K. statutory auditors of the Company, to hold office until the conclusion of the next meeting at which the Company's annual accounts and reports are laid before the Company 5.
 To ratify the re-appointment of KPMG LLP, a Delaware limited liability partnership, as the Company's independent registered public accounting firm, for the financial year ending December 31, 2024 6.
 To authorize the Audit Committee to determine the Company's auditors' remuneration for the financial year ending December 31, 2024 7.
 To receive and adopt our U.K. statutory annual accounts and reports for the financial year ended December 31, 2023 and to note that the Company's directors do not recommend the payment of any dividend for the financial year ended December 31, 2023 8.
 To receive and approve on an advisory basis the Company's U.K. statutory directors' remuneration report for the financial year ended December 31, 2023, which is set forth as Annex A to the attached proxy statement 9.
 To authorize the directors of the Company, generally and unconditionally for the purpose of section 551 of the U.K. Companies Act 2006 (the "Act"), to allot shares in the Company or to grant rights to subscribe for or to convert any security into shares in the Company up to a maximum aggregate nominal amount of £100,740.
-6 10.
-Subject to the passing of Resolution 9, to empower the Board of Directors to allot equity securities for cash, under section 570 of the Act as if section 561(1) of the Act did not apply to such allotment up to a maximum aggregate nominal amount of £100,740.
-I/We i instruct my/our proxy as indicated on this form.
-Unless otherwise instructed the proxy may vote as he or she sees fit or abstain in relation to any business of the meeting.
-Sign Date In the case of a corporation, this proxy must be given under i ts common seal ( or be signed on its behalf by an attorney or officer duly a director, secretary). uthorised, sta ting their capacity (e.g.
+Spec ial Resolution 10.
+Subject to the passing of Resolution 9, to empower the Board of Directors to allot equity securi under section 570 of the Act as if section $561(1)$ of the Act did not apply to such allotment up to aggregate nominal amount of £100,740.
+I/We meeti instruct my/our proxy as indicated on this form.
+Unless otherwise instructed the proxy may vote ang. as he or she sees fit or abstain in relation to any bu usiness of the Sign ature Date In the case of a c corporation, this pro xv must be g iven under its co mmon seal or be nalf by an attorney of